-4. A building has a vending area that contains three vending machines.
+4. (discrete-time machine-repairmen problem) A building has a vending area that contains three vending machines.
 Each of the machines can be in one of three states: working, broken, or in repair.
 Time is divided into fixed-size steps.
 A machine that is working at the beginning of a time step is working at the end of the time step with probability 0.8 or is broken with probability 0.2.